AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/map-editor-advanced-map-editor.md

 >[!NOTE]
 >
-> In Editor 2.0, Options to add or remove **Tags** are available under Editor settings.
+> In New Editor, Options to add or remove **Tags** are available under Editor settings.
 For more details, view [Editor settings](./config-editor-settings.md).

 **Track changes** - ![](images/track-changes.svg)